alfallouji/AWS-SAMPLES/vpc-flowlogs-analyzer/README.md

  - 83, 84, 87, 88, 89, 90, ..., ..., ..., 999, 1000, ..., ..., 1018, 1019
 ```

 In this example, the optimizer is giving one single range (as requested).
-However, there will hundreds of ports left open.
+However, there will hundreds of ports left open (which is below the value of maxOpenPorts of 1000).

 ## Usage